nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/03_basics/index.md

 ---
-title: DSBench Basics
+title: nosqlbench Basics
 weight: 30
 ---

-This section covers the essential details that you'll need to run DSBench in different ways.
+This section covers the essential details that you'll need to run nosqlbench in different ways.